beerose/blog/content/posts/stripe-with-blitz/post.md

 So, what's going on here?
 Let's take a look at the `webhook` function.

 1. First, I'm extracting the request body.
 Since Stripe needs the raw body, I have a little `getRawData` helper.
 I'm also exporting a config object at the end of the file with `bodyParser` set to false.
-There are a few other workarounds that you can find here: https://github.com/stripe/stripe-node/issues/341.
+(There are a few other workarounds for this: https://github.com/stripe/stripe-node/issues/341.)
 2. Then, I'm using `stripe.webhooks.constructEvent` and passing a signature from a request and my webhook secret.
 I'm doing it to verify the events that Stripe sends.
-Read more about it here: https://stripe.com/docs/webhooks/signatures.
+You can read more about why it's important [here](https://stripe.com/docs/webhooks/signatures).
-3. I have a switch statement in which I'll handle the important events for my application.
+3. I have a switch statement in which I'll handle particular events.
 4. In the end, I'm returning a 200 response to acknowledge receipt of the event.

 ### What are all the events we need to handle?

 There can be plenty of events coming from Stripe, but we don't necessarily have to care about all of them.
 In some cases, you may want to know about all updates to a customer profile, payments methods, etc. In my application, I don't.
-I only want to see a bit about the subscription and its status.
+I only want to know a bit about the subscription and its status.
 Let's see what happens when a user successfully creates a subscription.
 These are all the events that the webhook receives:

 <div style="text-align: center; align-items:center; justify-content:center; display:flex; width: 100%;">
 <div style="width: 400px;">